List of Monster Musume characters: Rachnera "Rachnee" Arachnera

 Coffee affects Rachnera like alcohol since Arachnes, like regular spiders, become intoxicated from caffeine.

-There is no doubt that Rachnera has strong feelings for Kimihito, but she has a strange way of showing them, including tying him up in strange bondage positions; it's possible that she uses this method to cover up her embarrassment at her own feelings.
-However, Kimihito is able to see past her tough exterior and understand her true feelings, which makes her even more embarrassed..
-When Lala (see below) announces that she has come for Kimihito, she initially defends him, but in spite of her affection for him believes Lala to be a "Grim Reaper" and quickly gives up, wanting Lala to "put him out of his misery" and "end [his] suffering", radiating utter hopelessness.
+There is no doubt that Rachnera has strong feelings for Kimihito, but she has a strange way of showing them, including tying him up in strange bondage positions; she may use this method to cover up her embarrassment at her own feelings.
+However, Kimihito can see past her tough exterior and understand her true feelings, which makes her even more embarrassed.
+When Lala announces that she has come for Kimihito, she initially defends him, but despite her affection for him believes Lala to be a "Grim Reaper" and quickly gives up, wanting Lala to "put him out of his misery" and "end [his] suffering", radiating utter hopelessness.

 She helps supplement the Kurusu household finances by supplying laboratories and businesses with her silk for study, for which she charges a hefty fee.
-When she finds out that The President has sent Kimihito to work off the girls' debts at the dairy farm, she totally and completely loses her temper and punishes him in her own inimitable style.
-However, she agrees to work for him by temporarily interviewing potential home-stay Hosts so as to help pay off the debt, but her wrath at learning the circumstances and Kimihito's situation at the dairy farm is terrible to behold, and she comes to get him when his farm-stay is concluded.
+When she finds out that the President has sent Kimihito to work off the girls' debts at the dairy farm, she totally and completely loses her temper and punishes him in her own inimitable style.
+However, she agrees to work for him by temporarily interviewing potential homestay Hosts to help pay off the debt, but her wrath at learning the circumstances and Kimihito's situation at the dairy farm is terrible to behold, and she comes to get him when his farm-stay is concluded.

-In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works as a bartender at Bar Zerro N along with Miia and Zombina as part of the new Interspecies Cultural Exchange Work Program.
+In Yoshino Origuchi's light novel "Monster Girls on the Job" (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works as a bartender at Bar Zerro N along with Miia and Zombina as part of the new Interspecies Cultural Exchange Work Program.

 She refers to Kimihito as Honey (ハニー, Hanī).